Piano

 A flat means the note is lowered by one key.
 D flat is the same black key as C sharp, because it is immediately to the left of D.

-This can feel strange at first: one key can have two names.
-Beginners do not need to master every sharp and flat immediately.
-Start with the white-key notes, then add black-key names as you meet them in songs.
+This means one black key can have two names.
+That can feel strange at first, but beginners do not need to master every sharp and flat immediately.

 Piano Notes On The Staff